lugu/qiloop/doc/NOTES.md

 ### Introduction

-QiMessaging is a network protocol used to create rich distributed applications.
+QiMessaging is a network protocol used to build rich distributed applications.
 It was created by Aldebaran Robotics (currently SoftBank Robotics) and is the foundation of the NAOqi SDK.
 SoftBank Robotics uses it inside Romeo, NAO and Pepper robots.
 QiMessaging is also used